jponf/course-automated-reasoning/README.md

     more feasible.
 Can you do this?

     As the answer you should give the 9 digit number formed by the lowest line.

+---
+### Job Scheduling

+ 1. Ten jobs numbered from 1 to 10 have to be executed without interrupt, and satisfying the following requirements:

+    * The running time of job i is i + 10, for i = 1, 2, . . . , 10.
+    *  Job 3 may only start if jobs 1 and 2 have been finished.
+    * Job 6 may only start if jobs 2 and 4 have been finished.
+    * Job 7 may only start if jobs 1, 4 and 5 have been finished.
+    * Job 8 may only start if jobs 3 and 6 have been finished.
+    * Job 9 may only start if jobs 6 and 7 have been finished.
+    * Job 10 may only start if jobs 8 and 9 have been finished.

+    What is the minimal total running time?

+    (Hint: if you do not use minimize, you may do this by binary search)

+ 2. Take all requirements from Question 1, but now additionally it is required that job 7 should not start earlier than job 8.

+    What is the minimal total running time?

+ 3. Take all requirements from Question 1 and Question 2, but now additionally it is required that jobs 3, 4 and 5 are never allowed to run at the same time, since they need a special equipment of which only one copy is available.

+    What is the minimal total running time?